A step by step guide for international students to study at South Tyneside College

 Answer honestly and say why you chose South Tyneside College.
 It is not a trick question and there is no right answer but the interviewer wants to hear evidence that you have thought about your choice and you know why you made it.

-You may want to mention that you are aware where you will stay and if you are aware over people who have previously studied with us.
+You may want to mention that you are aware where you will stay and if you are aware of other people who have previously studied with us.

 Q: Why did you choose your programme?

 Answer preparation: There are many similar programmes in the same subject area as the one you plan to study at South Tyneside College.
 The interviewer wants to hear why you chose this course above all others.
 You should familiarise yourself with your course content so that you know all of the important details.
 Questions will probably include the name and content of modules, course duration, the assessment process, your career opportunities after completing the course and the benefits that this course will provide to you.
 This is not an exhaustive list and you should ensure you know as much as you can.